 - Reboot your device.

-- After the device is up, download the latest Magisk Manager from the Google Play Store link below.
+- After the device is up, download the latest Magisk Manager from the above downloads section and install it.

 If you face any issue or want to revert back, just flash the Magisk uninstaller zip from the custom recovery.